pingcap/docs/sql-statements/sql-statement-set-tiflash-mode.md

 > **Warning:**
 >
 > This statement is still an experimental feature.
-It is NOT recommended that you use it in the production environment.
 > The form and usage of related experimental features may change in subsequent versions.

 You can use the `ALTER TABLE...SET TIFLASH MODE...` statement to switch the FastScan option for the corresponding table in TiFlash.
 The following options are currently supported.